 Fish and other seafood are common food products consumed by Pesco vegetarians.
 However, these people do not consume meat or poultry.

 Because dairy products are more or less a staple of vegetarian diets, vegetarians get an ample supply of calcium, phosphorus, and Vitamin D. The primary food products consumed in a vegetarian diet are fruits, vegetables, grains, pulses, and other food products, or ‘meat substitutes’ derived from these products.
-While one may think that a vegetarian diet is low on proteins and essential fats if one consumes a balanced diet, a vegetarian meal is rich in vitamins, minerals, proteins, iron, calcium, carbs, fibre, necessary plant compounds, and essential fats.
+While one may think that a vegetarian diet is low on proteins and essential fats if one consumes a balanced diet, a vegetarian meal is rich in vitamins, minerals, proteins, iron, calcium, carbs, fiber, necessary plant compounds, and essential fats.

 A vegan diet is the strictest form of a vegetarian diet.
 All vegans are vegetarians whereas not all vegetarians are vegans.
 Veganism broadly speaking is the practice of restraining oneself from animal exploitation or cruelty.
 Hence, a vegan not only avoids consuming meat, poultry, and seafood but also abstains from eating eggs, honey, and dairy products.